huggingface/transformers/examples/research_projects/jax-projects/README.md

 $ git clone https://huggingface.co/flax-community/roberta-base-als
 ```

-We've now clone the model's repository and should it under `roberta-base-als`.
+We have now cloned the model's repository and it should be under `roberta-base-als`.
 As you can see,
 we have all the usual git functionalities in this repo - when adding a file, we can do `git add .`, `git commit -m "add file"` and `git push`
 as usual.
 Let's try it out by adding the model's config.